 The gathering was the annual field trip of the Trust’s Professional Advisory Committee (PAC) and Young Professional Advisory Committee (YPAC)—lawyers, financial advisors, investment managers, accountants, trust officers and other professionals from leading Chicago financial institutions.

-These two committees “play a critical role in the future of philanthropy in our region, working closely with the Trust to learn more about the community, and to better address their clients’ philanthropic goals,” said Abbe I. Temkin, the Trust’s director of major and planned gifts.
+These two committees “play a critical role in the future of philanthropy in our region, working closely with the Trust to learn more about the community, and to better address their clients’ philanthropic goals,” said Abbe I. Temkin, senior philanthropic advisor with the Trust.

 While the committees meet quarterly, the annual field trip is always a special experience, said Thomas Schroeder, a PAC member who works as an estate planner with Prathner Ebner LLP.